California summer nights are tailor-made for outdoor concerts. As long days turn into night, Mother Nature turns down the thermostat and balmy breezes

-California is the home of lots of big music festivals.
+Besides the outdoor concerts, California is the home of lots of big music festivals which also happen in the summer.
 To get the inside scoop on when they happen, where and how to attend, use the guide to California's most travel-worthy music festivals.

 Ford Amphitheater, Los Angeles

-A smaller venue than the Hollywood Bowl across the freeway, the Ford features musical groups as diverse as the population of the county that owns it.
-Prices are more than reasonable and even less expensive for the kids, making this a great place for family outings, with tickets for four costing less than a night at the movies with sodas and popcorn.
+It's a smaller venue than the Hollywood Bowl across the freeway, with reasonable ticket prices.
+Tickets are even less for the kids, making the price tag for a family of four less than a night at the movies with sodas and popcorn.

 Greek Theatre, Berkeley